sourcegraph/about/content/blogposts/2023/building-conc-better-structured-concurrency-for-go.md

 ## Diving into goroutines, concurrency, panics and scope

 With Go, concurrency is already a first-class citizen, so it's generally a pretty low bar to add concurrent code to a Go project.
-But doing it _correctly_ is still often hard, and there are lots of mistakes I've seen (and made) in concurrent go code, such as:
+But doing it _correctly_ can still be hard, and there are lots of mistakes I've seen (and made) in concurrent go code, such as:

 * Not cleaning up resources correctly
 * Causing deadlocks